Azure/Industrial-IoT/docs/modules/publisher-event-configuration.md

 In the configuration file you can specify how many event configurations as you like and you can also combine events and data nodes for a single endpoint.

-In addition you can configure optional [pending alarms](#pending-alarms-handling-options) reporting where OPC Publisher reports pending alarms at a configured time interval.
+In addition you can configure optional [Condition](#condition-handling-options) reporting where OPC Publisher reports retaind conditions at a configured time periodic rate in seconds.

 ## Simple event filter